| |

 research grants and coordinates proposals.
 She has served as both the editor

-and technical editor for CCPO Circulation.
-Julie is the coordinator and Web
+and technical editor for CCPO Circulation, the Center's informational

-Dr. Hofmann and housed at CCPO.
+Dr. Hofmann and housed at CCPO from 2005-2010.
 She served as the technical editor for

 Integrated Ecosystem Studies of Western Antarctic Peninsula Continental